the-bauz/web-gallery/README.md

 tbwg.init('#tbwgItem');
 </script>
 ```
-or some Variation of that pattern.
+or some variation of that pattern.
-_Important is that the Text is wrapped in the paragraph-tag_
+_Important is that the text is wrapped in the paragraph-tag_

 ### Image type